Jonathan Skaff's Curriculum Vitae

 - “Iran, China and Central Asia in Medieval Times,” NEH Summer Institute for School Teachers, China and the Islamic World, sponsored by the China Institute of America and taking place at Columbia University, New York City, July 26, 2005.

-Invited International Research Conferences
+Invited National and International Conferences with Expenses

 - “The Culture of Frontier Victory: A Comparison of the Commanders of the Tang Northwestern Campaigns of 648, 655, and 657,” presented at the Officials on the Chinese Borders Colloquium, Academia Sinica, Taibei, Taiwan, October 2-4, 2006.